llSourcell/How_to_make_a_text_summarizer/README.md

 # How_to_make_a_text_summarizer
-This is the code for "How to Make a Text Summarizer - Intro to Deep Learning #10" by Siraj Raval on Youtube
+This is the code for "How to Make a Text Summarizer - Intro to Deep Learning #10" by Siraj Raval on Youtube.

 # Coding Challenge - Due Date - Thursday, March 23rd at 12 PM PST